Contact Home

 Q: What's the best writing advice you've ever received?

 A: "To thine own self be true."
 This is more like advice I've taught myself and learned through gleaning the wisdom of various critique partners and industry professionals over the years, because my personal road to publication was a long, hazardous, and often extremely frustrating and aggravating one.
 To succeed as a writer, you have to believe in yourself and learn to let rejections bounce off you.
 Don't take them personally!
 If you must, limit your whining time.
 Wallow in the injustice of it all, but then move on—and in short order.
 If you allow rejections to creep under your skin, doubts soon follow, and then suddenly you're questioning every word you write.
 Most unpublished writers go through a serious stage of self-doubt, and a lot of times the worst period is right before you sell.
 I know it was for me.
 Unfortunately, a writer's self-doubt doesn't magically disappear once she does sell.
 Her concerns and problems just evolve and change.
-The writing business is definitely not for the faint of heart.
+The writing business is definitely not for wimps.
 You have to learn not to compare your personal writing journey to others', because, believe me, you'll always find a way to decide you're the one who's lacking.
 It's also necessary to develop the skin of a rhinoceros (to field off those rejections) while keeping the joy of writing intact...even if most of that joy comes from writing "The End".
 As the illustrious Jennifer Crusie says, "Protect the Writing."
 Well, she says, "Protect the Work," but by "work" I'm pretty sure she means writing.
 And, wow, is that essential.
-Because, in the end, a writer's vision and voice is all she truly controls in this crazy and fulfilling business, no matter how much said writer would like to fool herself otherwise (see my first answer).
+Because, in the end, a writer's vision and voice is all she truly controls in this crazy and fulfilling business, no matter how much said writer would like to fool herself otherwise.

 bookshelf | coming | bio | extras | contact | home